The hack days

 - Gemma Sharp with Thought Den

 They all assembled in the Darwin room at the Wellcome Trust, laptops buzzing and ideas fizzing ready to start on the morning of 3 September 2012.
 Daniel Glaser, Head of Special Projects at the Wellcome Trust, introduced the hack days and opened the proceedings.
 This was followed by a presentation by Wellcome Images showing how their huge database could be used as a resource for the development period.
-See a collection of tweets from the event

 The hack phase ended at 15.00 on 4 September, when the participants presented back to the group and a panel of experts the results of the pizza-fuelled two days.